model-map/Go2Code/README.md

 ## How to use

+- Go in Finder and Control+Click to open the file.
+This will ensure it opens in the future too.
 - Copy the app to the Application directory。
 - Hold down the Command key and drag it to the toolbar.
 - Click the icon, Vscode will open with current directory.